tchambers14/tchambers14.github.io/_pages/other.md

 author_profile: true
 ---

-This page contains blog-posts about my other interests and activities.
+This page contains blog posts about my other interests and activities.

 ## Other Blog Posts